vuminhph/tutorial-code-docs/docs/llm-analytics/04_runnable__graph_node__.md

+---
+layout: default
+title: "Runnable"
+parent: "LLM Analytics"
+nav_order: 4
+---

 # Chapter 4: Runnable (Graph Node)

 In the [previous chapter](03_api_server___routers_.md), we learned how the [API Server & Routers](03_api_server___routers_.md) act as the front door, receiving requests and triggering analysis tasks.
 We also know from [Chapter 2](02_workflow_graph_.md) that these tasks are defined as a [Workflow Graph](02_workflow_graph_.md) – a kind of assembly line.

-But what are the individual *stations* on that assembly line?
-How does each step in the workflow actually *do* its specific job?
+But what are the individual _stations_ on that assembly line?
+How does each step in the workflow actually _do_ its specific job?

 ## The Problem: Defining the Work at Each Station